-(g) Borrowing costs
+(o) Capitalisation of borrowing costs

 Borrowing costs attributable directly to the acquisition, construction or production of any qualifying assets which require a substantial period of time to be ready for their intended use, are capitalised as part of the cost of those assets.
 Capitalisation of borrowing costs ceases when substantially all the activities necessary to prepare the qualifying asset for its intended use or sale are complete.
 All other borrowing costs are expensed when incurred.